noyoshi/blog/content/blog/rice-tools.md

 fa: "fas fa-paint-brush"
 ---

 Howdy!
-This will be a post outlining some of the various tools people use to rice their Linux computers.
-This list is by no means exhaustive and I will be creating posts specifically about each things, so keep your eyes peeled for those.
+This will be a post outlining some of the available tools for ricing Linux distros.
+This list is by no means exhaustive and I will create posts about each item, so check for those as well!

 ### TLDR:
 > In case you are in a hurry